Crow's Feet: Life As We Age

 Links:

-I have always wanted to be a writer, then you start having a family, and having to develop your career, and it gets put on the shelf.
+"I have always wanted to be a writer, then you start having a family, and having to develop your career, and it gets put on the shelf.
 I wish that I had not been so distant from my older self when I was a young woman.
 If I had known, or I had a vision of who I could be when I was seventy.
-I could have used that as a comfort in that moment.
+I could have used that as a comfort in that moment."

 That's writer Lynn Slater.
 You may know her as the Accidental Icon, a legendary fashion blogger, a social media influencer, and a luxury brand ambassador.
-Almost single handedly, in a few short years, Lyn put style in the lexicon of older women.
+Almost single-handedly, in a few short years, Lyn put style in the lexicon of older women.
 But that wasn't her intention.
 It was, she says, a blip on the screen.
 Her chosen profession was very different.
 By 2020, it was time for another reinvention.
 This is the voice of Lyn Slater you haven't heard.

 I'm Jane Trombley.
 My conversation with Lyn begins with her career as a social worker, layered with years as a Professor of Social Work and the law at Fordham University.
-In 2014, at sixty-one, she wanted a creative outlet, she started posting on Instagram, blending her twin passions of clothing and writing.
+In 2014, at sixty-one, she wanted a creative outlet, so she started posting on Instagram, blending her twin passions of clothing and writing.
 Lyn chose the handle “accidental icon”, it changed the trajectory of her life.
 Lyn, welcome to Crow's Feet, you are the accidental icon.
 But the backstory is decidedly not fashion.

 Because in my career as a social worker, I worked pretty extensively in the child welfare system, I worked with literally thousands of people who had experienced trauma.
 And I had seen in my work that people made so many assumptions about my clients based on what they wore, and what they looked like.
 Decisions that had huge power attached, like removing your child.
 And so that was my initial impulse.
 I was going to research and write and study about this.

 So I found myself feeling a little burnt out as a way of reinforcing social norms, clothing with power attached.
-So it was really not at all much about fashion.
+So it was not at all much about fashion.
 It was really sort of how clothing made me think about larger issues.
 And many of these issues were what I was dealing with in social welfare.
 It's just that I was entering into them, you know, from another perspective.

-And so my partner, who’s a photographer by night, he had a day job.
+And so my partner, who’s a photographer by night, had a day job.
 He took photos of me and these were photos that were very much on the street in New York City, you know, not in rich hotels or, you know, famous places.
 And because I think of the fact that I was just an ordinary woman, who was kind of putting myself into the world of Instagram and social media and blogging, that it was an interrupt.
 People started to notice me.

-During that time, I worked with independent magazines, fashion design students, emerging designers, and it was just like an adventure.
-Then sort of the popular media caught hold of it, because I had been in a Valentino eyewear ad.
+During that time, I worked with independent magazines, fashion design students, and emerging designers, and it was just like an adventure.
+Then sort of the popular media caught hold of it because I had been in a Valentino eyewear ad.
 And again, that was a fluke, because a friend of mine said, “Oh, I heard about this casting.
 I have no idea what brand it is, but show up in Tompkins Square Park.”
 And so I did, and they said, Okay, you're picked.
 And I really didn't think much more about it.
 I didn't know what would come of it.

 And a few months later, they said, we're going to use one of your pictures, we're going to send you a check.
-And then a couple of months after that all my friends started texting me and saying, “You're in every major fashion magazine and a full page Valentino eyewear ad.”
-And so, this actually brought me to the attention of the modeling agency.
-And I was signed by this agent who I actually liked, because she said, “I'm not going to promote you as a traditional model, I'm going to promote you as a really interesting personality.”
+And then a couple of months after that all my friends started texting me and saying, “You're in every major fashion magazine and a full-page Valentino eyewear ad.”
+And so, this brought me to the attention of the modeling agency.
+And I was signed by this agent who I liked, because she said, “I'm not going to promote you as a traditional model, I'm going to promote you as a really interesting personality.”
 And that was our original intent.
 But of course, then the media kind of gets a hold of it.
 And you completely lose control of your narrative.
 And so from 2017 to 2019, is when I was living the high life, right, that everybody thinks I've lived my whole life and continue to live.
 It was a blip on the screen.
-And I was paid more money than I ever made in my entire career, which actually was fortunate because as a social worker, I worked many jobs that didn't have a pension.
+And I was paid more money than I ever made in my entire career, which was fortunate because as a social worker, I worked many jobs that didn't have a pension.
 And so I was entering all day to a, not a very good, nice day.

 And you were also on the faculty at Fordham at this time, right?

 Yes.
 People are under the impression that you're making big bucks as a professor, which is not true.
 And, I was a clinical professor, which meant that I was, you know, not a tenure track.
-It really wasn't until I started teaching at Fordham that I began to actively have the structure to save for retirement, and I was in my 50s when that happened.
+It wasn't until I started teaching at Fordham that I began to actively have the structure to save for retirement, and I was in my 50s when that happened.

 One of the things I most enjoyed about that time was being able to travel because in my everyday life, I didn't have unlimited funds to spend then on traveling and so I’m grateful to her for giving me that opportunity, but it was at the expense of my values.